What To Do If You Are Injured On The Job

 For example, if your supervisor intentionally punches you in the face and breaks your nose, you may be permitted to file a lawsuit against your boss.
 However, you will be asked to choose between accepting workers’ compensation benefits and the lawsuit.

-If you are presented with this situation, or just attempting to navigate filing a workers’ compensation claim, contacting a personal injury attorney is an appropriate next step.
+If you are presented with this situation, or just attempting to navigate filing a workers’ compensation claim, contacting an experienced South Bend personal injury attorney is an appropriate next step.
 An experienced personal injury attorney can help you make sure you receive the compensation you deserve from workers’ compensation.
 If your employer or a third party were grossly at fault, an experienced attorney is also able to help you determine whether to file a lawsuit instead of, or in addition to, your workers’ compensation claim.